govuk-one-login/ipv-cri-address-api/README.md

 ## Deploy to AWS lambda

-Automated GitHub actions deployments to di-ipv-cri-dev and di-ipv-cri-address-build have been enabled for this repository.
+Automated GitHub actions deployments to di-ipv-cri-build have been enabled for this repository.
+Manual GitHub actions deployments to di-ipv-cri-address-dev can be triggered from the GitHub actions menu.

 The automated deployments are triggered on a push to main after PR approval.

-There are two environments required for this repository:

-* di-ipv-cri-address-build - configured for the lambda deployments.
-* di-ipv-cri-address-infra-build - configured for the infrastructure deployments.

-Both environments require the same secrets but different values according to the stack.

 GitHub secrets are required which must be configured in an environment for security reasons.